 To better grasp the growth mindset concept, it’s helpful to compare a growth mindset with a fixed mindset.

 A fixed mindset

-How you view yourself and abilities goes hand-in-hand with the type of mindset you carry.
+How you view yourself and abilities goes hand-in-hand with your mindset.

 When you have a fixed mindset, you likely believe that your—and everyone else’s—success is due to natural or inherent skills/talent.
 In addition, you probably think about yourself as a static product, rather than an ever-changing being.

-Since you feel that you already have all attributes and knowledge you’ll ever hold, you think about effort as pointless.
+Since you feel that you already have all attributes and knowledge you’ll ever hold, you might think about effort as somewhat pointless.
 Additionally, you avoid challenges since they seem risky.
-Appearing smart to others is usually more desirable than gaining new knowledge.
+And appearing smart to others is usually more desirable to you than gaining new knowledge.